Participation, Provenance, Presentation

 A first part of the LAB took place in the Karenni region in Myanmar in March and April 2019, where the project was developed by the curator Georg Noack in dialogue with representatives of indigenous cultural organizations, and joint workshops were held.
 For the second part, the indigenous partners spent four weeks at the Linden Museum in November 2019.
 During this time they had the opportunity to get to know the collections and to study the museum‘s approaches to curating and exhibition design, conservation of valuable objects, and cultural mediation.
 They gained new insights and inspirations for their own cultural work that the Linden Museum will continue to support as advisors.

 In the framework of the LAB an exhibition was curated by Olivia Musu and Patricio Doei of the Kayaw Literature and Culture Central Committee, and by Khun Vincentio Besign and Khun Myo Aung of the Kayan Literature and Culture Central Committee.
 It is on display in the 2nd floor of the Linden-Museum.

-New ways of provenance research and their mediation
+New ways to meditate provenance research

-Presentation: 26 June 2020 – November 2020
+since 26 June 2020

 How do we trace the origin of objects?
 How did they get into the museum?
 Who gave them to the museum?
 In what context were they collected?
 Have they been bought, given, exchanged or possibly robbed?
 What are the consequences for museums and scientists working with the objects today?